evgenyshpolyansky-afk/incode-demo-1/README.md

 terraform apply -var-file=dev.tfvars
 ```

-**Note:** EC2 SSH key pairs and account-level IAM users are expected to be created and managed outside this repository.
+**Note:** EC2 SSH key pairs and account-level IAM users (for personal use and GitHub actions pipelines) are expected to be created and managed outside this repository.
 Pass an existing SSH key name to the modules via the `ssh_key_name` variable.
 Modules create instance roles/profiles for EC2 where required, but broader IAM users, policies, or key-pair management should be performed separately and supplied to this Terraform configuration.

+## Future Improvements

+The following enhancements are identified for future implementation to make this demo more production-ready:

+### Security & Networking
+- **DNS**: Implement custom domain management with Route 53 for user-friendly URLs
+- **HTTPS**: Add SSL/TLS termination at the ALB with certificate management via ACM
+- **WAF**: Integrate AWS Web Application Firewall for additional security layer

+### Monitoring & Observability
+- **Log Management**: Implement comprehensive logging with CloudWatch for both ALB access logs and application logs, including log aggregation, retention policies, and structured logging
+- **Enhanced Monitoring**: Enable CloudWatch detailed monitoring for EC2 instances and RDS instances for better performance visibility
+- **RDS Performance Insights**: Implement Performance Insights for RDS to monitor database performance, identify bottlenecks, and optimize query performance

+### Scalability & Reliability
+- **ASG Scaling Policy**: Implement auto-scaling policies based on CPU, memory, or custom CloudWatch metrics
+- **ECR Registry Replication**: Set up cross-region ECR replication for multi-environment deployments, or integrate with external public/private registries

+### Development & Operations
+- **CI for Pull Requests**: Extend CI/CD pipeline to include:
+  - Terraform plan validation and security scanning for infrastructure changes
+  - Sample application testing, linting, and security scans
+  - Integration tests for the complete stack